trinodb/trino.io/ecosystem/client-applications-intro.md

 query creation, query running and result rendering, visualizations with charts and graphs, reporting, and dashboard creation.

-Client applications can process the returned data from Trino for use in data pipelines across catalogs and from other data sources to Trino catalogs.
+You can use client applications for data pipelines in Trino including across catalog.
+Client applications that support other data sources can be used in data pipelines connecting them with Trino catalogs.

 Client applications use [client drivers]({{site.baseurl}}/ecosystem/client-driver.html) as wrappers around the